 GROWING DAHLIAS – QUICK FACTS

 CLIMATE: The flower is hardy only in zone 8.

 COLORS: Dahlias come in every color except blue.

-PESTS: Get out your favorite snail bait, because they love the new, young growth emerging from the tubers.
-Two of my personal organic favorites are Sluggo and Escar-Go.
+PESTS: Get out your favorite snail bait, because they love the new, young growth emerging from the tubers (the part of the plant that is underground and stores energy).
+Two of my personal organic favorites are ‘Sluggo’ and ‘Escar-Go.’

 BLOOM: Each variety differs in size, shape, color, and bloom time.
 Smaller flowering varieties tend to have more blooms and bloom faster.
 Stakes will be necessary to support the heavier flowers.

 STORING: Wait until the stem has turned black and hardened, which normally happens about two weeks after the first fall freeze.
-Store tubers in a cool (45-65 degrees), dry area.
+Store tubers in a cool (45–65°F), dry area.
 Many people store them in the basement in a box or grocery sack with some peat moss.